damsalem/Interactive-Javascript-Pizza-Website/README.md

 # The Tech Academy JavaScript Coding Projects
-This repository holds more advanced Javascript code as instructed by The Tech Academy.
+This repository holds more advanced Javascript code for a pizza website.